tsgates/arch-wiki-markdown/wiki/Awesome.md

                                     c.opacity = 0.7
                                  end)

-If you got error messages about add_signal, using connect_signal insteaded.
+If you got error messages about add_signal, use connect_signal instead.

 Note that if you are using conky, you must set it to create its own window instead of using the desktop.
 To do so, edit ~/.conkyrc to